aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getTableStyleType() {#getTableStyleType--}

+<b>@deprecated.</b> Please use the 'tableStyleType' property instead.
 Gets and the built-in table style.

 ```javascript
 getTableStyleType() : TableStyleType;